 1) Oil your pan, get it hot.

-When you're oil has a nice shimmer going, you know that it's ready to roll.
+When your oil has a nice shimmer going, you know that it's ready to roll.

 2) Throw in your aromatics

-Start sauteeing your garlic and/or shallots.
+Start sautéing your garlic and/or shallots.
 Season with salt and pepper, and sauté until they become translucent.

-* it's important to season throughout, so you get a nice consistent flavor.
+**Pro tip: It's important to season throughout, so you get a nice consistent flavor.
 If you add all the salt/pepper in at the end, the seasoning won't properly permeate the sauce.
-Try and season as you go, so that you have nice layers of seasoning, that will all come together at the end for maximum deliciousness.
+Try and season as you go, so that you have nice layers of seasoning.
+They'll all come together at the end for maximum deliciousness.

 3) Add in your wine